Handbook for managing unauthorised encampments

 Campervans and other lived in vehicles parked on highways (including homelessness)

-Those parked on roads may be:
+Those parked on roads can include:

-• Holidaymakers, avoiding campsites or awaiting a vacancy at campsites that are currently full.
+- Holidaymakers, avoiding campsites or awaiting a vacancy at campsites that are currently full

-• People in housing seeking extra space for guests or family members.
+- People in housing seeking extra space for guests or family members

-• People using their vehicle as temporary accommodation for work or leisure purposes (for example, they are temporarily working away from home)
+- People using their vehicle as temporary accommodation for work or leisure purposes (for example, they are temporarily working away from home)

-• People who have become homeless.
+- People who have become homeless

-This handbook sets out the process for dealing with unauthorised encampments, we will not become involved in the removal of vehicles that are parked on the highway with no parking restrictions unless there is reason to do so as highlighted throughout this handbook.
+This handbook sets out the process for dealing with all unauthorised encampments, we will not become involved in the removal of vehicles that are parked on the highway with no parking restrictions unless there is reason to do so as highlighted throughout this handbook.

 An eviction procedure is not likely to be considered if the vehicles are not breaching any parking restrictions such as double-yellow lines and/or complying with the code of conduct.